 To begin, downloads of ActiveX and Java showed similar patterns, with both gradually increasing from week 1 to week 5.
-However, the purchases of Active X remained significantly higher than for the other product over this time frame.
-In week 1, purchases of ActiveX stood at around 75,000, while those for Java were about 30,000 lower.
+However, the purchases of Active X remained significantly higher than that of the other product over this time frame.
+In week 1, purchases of ActiveX stood at around 75,000, while those of Java were about 30,000 lower.
 With the exception of a slight fall in week 4, downloading of ActiveX kept increasing until it reached a peak in the final week of just over 120,000.
 Java downloads also increased at a steady rate, finishing the period at 80,000.

 The product that was downloaded the least was Net.
 This began at slightly under 40,000, and, in contrast to the other two products, fell over the next two weeks to reach a low of approximately 25,000.
 It then increased sharply over the following two weeks to finish at about 50,000, which was well below that of ActiveX.

 As you can see, there are several examples of this in the graph, so it is important to learn how to use these correctly in order to successfully write an IELTS task 1 chart over time.
 Here are some examples:

 You will need to practice this type of language, and also make sure you know a variety of structures to get a better score – if you keep repeating the same kind of phrases this will show you have a more limited range of lexis and grammar.

 In IELTS task 1, you must also compare the data as you are asked to do in the rubric.

 If you just write about what happened to ActiveX, what happened to Java, and what happened to Net, without showing any relationship between them, this won’t be enough.